The Short Version

 Plus, we offer technical support for podcast production.
 We take care of the web hosting fuss, and then we provide you with guidance to lift any absolute beginner up to the heights of podcasting.

 - Access to pro audio editing software

 - Skill development

 Putting podcasts on the internet can be tricky.
 Many hosting options put limits on downloads and storage space.
-Moreover, these services don’t always create iTunes compatible subscription feeds.
-We’ve taken all the trouble out of the process of putting your episodes online by securing an unlimited amount of space and bandwidth for our members, and we use a service that automatically makes a subscription feed for you to submit to iTunes.
+We’ve taken all the trouble out of the process of putting your episodes online.
 Uploading your work is easy, and sharing it is even easier!

 Copyright law can be a headache, and it’s a headache you’re going to have to live with if you want to have a podcast, unfortunately.
 In order to use any material that was created by someone else (music, writing, video) you have to get copyright clearance (with a few exceptions.)

-There are many good options for free or low-cost audio editing software out there, but we’re happy to have a partnership with the Sadleir House Media Lab, where Mac computers are available with professional grade audio editing software.
-Adobe Audition is an industry standard for mixing audio, and we can help you learn to use it.
+There are many good options for free or low-cost audio editing software out there, which we are happy to provide workshops on.
+We’re also thrilled to have a partnership with the Sadleir House Media Lab, where Mac computers are available with professional and amateur level audio editing software, free for all PIP members to use.

 By joining PIP you’re joining a community of audio artists who are all learning, experimenting, and putting themselves out there.
 As a community, we support and help each other.